neelchauhan/mpd-x/docs/mpd67.md

     IP, etc. then put these at the appropriate place into `AuthData` or `Auth`.

-    If you can not avoid reading from Mpd\'s internal data, then acquire the Giant Mutex:
+    If you can not avoid reading from mpdx\'s internal data, then acquire the Giant Mutex:

     ------------------------------------------------------------------------